edumarin/edumarin.github.io/_pages/about.md

 # Recent News
 * Mar, 2022.
+Our paper "Symbolon: Enabling Flexible Multi-device-based User Authentication" has been accepted at IEEE DSC 2022
-Our paper "Privacy-preserving AI for future networks" has been accepted at CACM
+* Mar, 2022.
+Our paper "Privacy-preserving AI for future networks" has been accepted at CACM 2022
 * Oct, 2021.
 Our paper "EqualNet: A Secure and Practical Defense for Long-term Network Topology Obfuscation" has been accepted at NDSS 2022
 * Sep, 2021.
 Our paper "FuzzyKey: Comparing Fuzzy Cryptographic Primitives on Resource-Constrained Devices" has been accepted at CARDIS 2021
 * June, 2021.
 We wrote a paper on the security of serverless computing.
 Have a look at our paper [here](http://arxiv.org/abs/2107.03832)